 Why is it so important to improve early diagnosis?

-Women must feel empowered to go to the GP as soon as they notice something is wrong, so it's vital that they know the symptoms to look out for.
+Everyone must feel empowered to go to the GP as soon as they notice something is wrong, so it's vital that they know the symptoms to look out for.
 As well as campaigning for a national awareness campaign, we work to get our awareness materials out into local communities, schools, GP practices and pharmacies.

 It's also essential that GPs are trained to spot ovarian cancer symptoms at the earliest opportunity, and are able to either diagnose or rule it out quickly.
 We have presented at GP training days, give out GP toolkits, and offer an online training module for GPs to update their knowledge on early diagnosis of ovarian cancer.